Romeo1121azizian/UCI-Entrepreneurship/README.md

 # UCI-Entrepreneurship
-Displays all the resources in UCI's entrepreneurship ecosystem.
-My goal is to foster the entrepreneuship ecosystem at UCI and help student not be afraid to build.
+UCI Entrepreneurship is a web app that showcases all the resources available to students and faculty in UCI's entrepreneurship ecosystem.
+Our goal is to make it easy for aspiring entrepreneurs to find the resources they need to turn their ideas into reality.